 A select group of officers who are specially trained and equipped to handle high-risk incidents, e.g., snipers, barricaded persons, hostage takers, high risk warrant service.
-This does not include teams or units the primary purpose of which is to handle Haz-Mat, Hurricane/Disaster response or WMD incidents.
+This does not include teams or units the primary purpose of which is to handle Hazdeaf, hard of hearing, or speech-impaired to use the telephone to communicate, by allowing them to type messages back and forth to one another instead of talking and listening.
+A TTY is required at both ends of the conversation in order to communicate.

+Mat, Hurricane/Disaster response or WMD incidents.